HenryQW/cs.henry.wang/site/README.md

 # Qiru Wang (Henry)

-I'm a full-time research associate (and a part-time PhD candidate) in Data Visualisation of DataVis Group, Computer Science, College of Science, Swansea University.
+I'm a full-time **research associate** (and a part-time **PhD candidate**) in **Data Visualisation** of the DataVis Group, Computer Science, College of Science, Swansea University.

-I worked at Data Science, Medical School, Swansea University as a full-time developer.
-During the period I co-founded the platform「MedGate」for Natural Language Programming of Healthcare Data, I'm still actively participating  the development as a core developer.
+Worked at Data Science, Medical School, Swansea University as a full-time software engineer, I **co-founded MedGate**, a platform for Natural Language Programming of Healthcare Data, in which I'm still actively participating in the development as a core developer.

 ## Bringing Healthcare Data to Life

-My research focuses on public healthcare data.
+My research focuses on **population healthcare data**.

-The current project aims to provide an advanced visual analytics and visualisation tool for population healthcare data that integrates heterogeneous data.
+The current project aims to provide an **advanced visual analytics and visualisation tool** for population healthcare data that integrates heterogeneous data.